 The 2017-18 season will be followed by the biggest event in football: the FIFA World Cup, which will be hosted by Russia this summer.

-FIFA have now revealed that a total of 1,303,616 tickets have been allocated since the start of ticket sales in September 2017, with sales set to restart on Tuesday, March 13.
+FIFA have now revealed that a total of 1,698,049 tickets have been allocated since the start of ticket sales in September 2017, with the last-minute sales phase set to commence on April 18.

 If you're hoping to head to Russia to see your country in action next June and July, Goal 's guide has everything you need to know.

 World Cup tickets are sold through FIFA.com's ticketing service and sales began on September 14, 2017 .

 FIFA initially revealed that tickets would go on sale in two phases, which would then be divided into two stages.